netzkolchose/django-computedfields/docs/manual.rst

     This is likely to change once :mod:`django-fast-update` has seen more in-the-wild testing and fixes.
     Note that `fast_update` relies on recent database versions (see `package description
     <https://github.com/netzkolchose/django-fast-update>`_).

+- ``COMPUTEDFIELDS_QUERYSIZE``
+    Limits the query size used by the resolver to slices of the given value (global default is 10k).
+    This setting is mainly to avoid excessive memory usage from big querysets, where a direct evaluation would preload everything into RAM.
+The global setting acts as a "damper" on all querysets invoked by the resolver, thus will be the stronger limit than batch size above.

+    The querysize can be further adjusted for individual computed fields as optional argument on the ``computed`` decorator.
+This is especially useful, if a certain update path creates a very big interim querysets again running into memory issues.

+    Also see :ref:`memory-issues` in examples.

 Basic usage